 Campers spend an average of \$100 at Philmont's trading posts.
-Backcountry trading posts are located at: Ponil, Apache Springs, Abreu, Baldy Town and Phillips Junction.
+Backcountry trading posts are located at: Ponil, Apache Springs, Baldy Town and Phillips Junction.
+Cantinas are located at Abreu and Ponil and offer root beer and a variety of snacks.
 If major items such as jackets, leather belts, and buckles are desired, more money will be needed.